 Fish and Turtle Feeding

-Our trip to Bali was truly memorable!
+Bali is a truly memorable place to visit with kids.
 We often speak about the trip, with Little T remembering fondly the baby sea turtle, koi ponds, swimming pool and the monkeys.